The analytical review

 2.) the main directions of state policy for indigenous peoples:

-- increasing the living standard and quality of life of indigenous peoples to the national average indicators that can be achieved through implementing a set of measures (legislative support, development programs for indigenous peoples and their regions of residence);
+- increasing the living standard and quality of life of indigenous peoples to the national average indicators that can be achieved through implementing a set of measures (legislative

 - establishing the legal framework for development of partnerships with resource-extracting companies on the basis of implementation of contractual and consultative relations;